INTRODUCTION

 A standard drink typically equals:

-Sticking to these guidelines helps maintain healthy blood pressure while reducing your risk of long-term health complications.
+Sticking to these guidelines helps maintain healthy blood pressure while reducing your risk of long-term health and wellbeing complications.

-- Improved Blood Pressure: Lower alcohol consumption helps stabilize blood pressure and reduce hypertension risks.
+- Improved Blood Pressure: Lower alcohol consumption helps stabilise blood pressure and reduce hypertension risks.

-- Better Cholesterol Levels: Cutting back on alcohol supports healthier cholesterol levels.
+- Healthy Cholesterol Levels: Cutting back on alcohol supports healthier cholesterol levels.

 - Reduced Risk Of Arrhythmias: Excessive drinking can disrupt heart rhythm, increasing the risk of atrial fibrillation.